 What are legumes?

-What are legumes in a world increasingly desperate for cheap protein is a question we should all be asking.
-With the Earth's population set to rise dramatically to ten billion people this is a subject we will be forced to contemplate, whether we like it not.
+What are legumes?
+We live in a world that is increasingly desperate for cheap protein.
+It's a question we should all be asking.
+With the Earth's population set to rise dramatically to ten billion people this is a subject we will be forced in the future to contemplate; whether we like it not.

 Lima beans are one of my favourite legumes.
 Shelling them takes a little time.Green lima beans are our favourite.

 This raises ethical issues of possible short-term gain for the obese.
-They may think of avoiding legumes for protein because of their starch and rather eat more meat but at the expense of the planet.
-This is central to Cyan Zone philosophy; green issues about Mother Earth and blue ones concerning wellness.
+They may be thinking of avoiding legumes for protein because of their starch; and rather eat more meat but at the expense of the planet.
+This is central to the Cyan Zone philosophy; green issues about Mother Earth and blue ones concerning wellness.

 And in any event it is the refined starches in my book that are illegal, immoral and fattening; and not legumes.